zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-extensions/use-the-external-database-connector.md

 * Create and validate SQL Queries
 * Use created queries in the **Query External Database** activity

+For information on how to configure the connector, see [External Database Connector](/appstore/modules/external-database-connector/).
+For information about the database wizard and how to connect using the External Database Connection document, see [External Database Connection](/refguide/external-database-connection/).

 ## Prerequisites

 Download the [External Database Connector](https://marketplace.mendix.com/link/component/219862) into your app.
 Make sure you have the following details for your external connection: